taocpp/json/doc/Overview.md

 ## Hybrid Value Model

-The [hybrid value model](Advanced-Use-Cases.md#instance-sharing-with-opaque-pointers) allows for pointers to (custom) types to be embedded in JSON Value objects and is also supported by the automatically generated "binding" traits functions.
+The [hybrid value model](Advanced-Use-Cases.md#instance-sharing-with-opaque-pointers) allows for pointers to (custom) types to be embedded in JSON Value objects and is also supported by the automatically generated "binding" traitss.

 Copyright (c) 2018 Dr. Colin Hirsch and Daniel Frey